ismaelsow/ismaelsowdotcom/content/the-notion-paradox.md

 # The Takeaway

-In an age where a bad understanding of the lean methodology and the swankiness of the benefits over features mantra reign supreme, the Notion case teaches us that **features sell**.
-When done well.
-On paper, Notion is a nightmarish example of bloatware, in practice, mountains of users swear by it.
+In an age where a bad understanding of the lean methodology and the swankiness of the *benefits over features* mantra reign supreme, the Notion case teaches us that **features sell**, when done well.
+On paper Notion is a nightmarish example of bloatware, in practice mountains of users swear by it.

 In his [Strategy Letter IV](https://www.joelonsoftware.com/2001/03/23/strategy-letter-iv-bloatware-and-the-8020-myth/), Joel Spolsky wrote: